artwang31/Company-Staff-Retention-Analysis/README.md

 **Goal and Purpose:**

 Discussed goals and direction with cabinet level colleagues to conceive and plan a Tableau report that looked at staff retention rates for the 19-20 fiscal year.
+The company wanted to see whether the various personal and professional implications of the COVID-19 pandemic had any significant correlations with staff retention.
+Level of detail in data granularity was also of importance as stakeholders preferred to see retention rates broken down by years of service, employment status, and demographic information.

 **Methodology:**